Reinstate the Sotheby's 2

 Downing St, London.
 Sat 18 Jul 2015

-Downing St, started by patriotic Eritrean Yacob Ghebremedhin.
-There are also
+opposite Downing St, started by patriotic Eritrean Yacob Ghebremedhin.

-Algiers Agreement, including the ruling of Eritrea Ethiopia Boundary
+the Algiers Agreement, including the ruling of Eritrea Ethiopia Boundary

-Commission, which followed the ending of the war between Ethiopia and Eritrea, for the
+Commission, which followed the ending of the war between Ethiopia and

 "Its findings are damning: systematic, widespread and gross human